 It is important to speak with your doctor about Reglan.
 Together, you can weigh the risks and benefits of Reglan use for you.

 If you or a loved one has developed tardive dyskinesia or another serious Reglan side effect, you may be eligible to seek compensation for your medical bills, losses, and suffering.
-Please contact us today to speak with a qualified Reglan attorney at Oshman & Mirisola.
+Please contact us today to speak with a qualified Reglan attorney at The Oshman Firm.
 We can evaluate your case to determine the best way to protect and maximize your legal interests.